 WordPress login relies on cookies to work.
 If they are disabled or not working correctly, chances are you will have problems on the login page.
 The first thing to check is that cookies are enabled in your browser:

-We often see this on installations of WordPress that have recently been migrated or multisites.
-Sometimes simply refreshing your browser and trying to login again will actually get you passed this error.
+We often see this on WordPress sites that have recently been migrated and on WordPress Multisite sites.
+Sometimes simply refreshing your browser and trying to login again will actually get you past this error.
 You could also try clearing your browser cache or open a different browser in incognito mode.

 If none of the above worked, you can try adding the line below to your wp-config.php file, right before